shakacode/react_on_rails/docs/outdated/how-react-on-rails-works.md

 For example, you might create a [Procfile.dev](spec/dummy/Procfile.dev).

 On production deployments that use asset precompilation, such as Heroku deployments, `rails/webpacker`, by default, will automatically run webpack to build your JavaScript bundles, running the command `bin/webpack` in your app.

+However, if you want to run a custom command to run webpack to build your bundles, then you will:
+1. Ensure you do not have a `config/webpack/production.js` file
+1. Define `config.build_production_command` in your [config/initializers/react_on_rails.rb](docs/basics/configuration.md)

+Then React on Rails modifies the `assets:precompile` task to run your `build_production_command`.

 If you have used the provided generator, these bundles will automatically be added to your `.gitignore` to prevent extraneous noise from re-generated code in your pull requests.
 You will want to do this manually if you do not use the provided generator.